Simulation of Lattice QCD with Domain-Wall Fermions: Conclusion and outlook

-Finally, we briefly outline the new project of TWQCD Collaboration.
-Now, after simulating 2-flavors QCD on various lattices ($ 16^3 \times 32 $, $ 20^3 \times 40 $, $ 24^3 \times 48 $), we are ready to perform dynamical simulations of $(2+1)$-flavors and $(2+1+1)$-flavors QCD on the $ 32^3 \times 64 $ lattice, with pion mass close to the physical value, and residual mass $ m_{res} a \sim 10^{-5} $.
+Finally, we briefly outline the new project of the TWQCD Collaboration.
+Now, after simulating two-flavors QCD on various lattices ($ 16^3 \times 32 $, $ 20^3 \times 40 $, $ 24^3 \times 48 $), we are ready to perform dynamical simulations of $(2+1)$-flavors and $(2+1+1)$-flavors QCD on the $ 32^3 \times 64 $ lattice, with pion mass close to the physical value, and residual mass $ m_{res} a \sim 10^{-5} $.
 We outline our strategy as follows.
-In order to compute the fermion force (by conjugate gradient) for lattice QCD with DWF on the $ 32^3 \times 64 \times 16 $ lattice, it requires at least 11 GB RAM, exceeding the maximum memory (6 GB) currently available in a single GPU (Nvidia C2070/K20x).
+In order to compute the fermion force (by conjugate gradient) for lattice QCD with DWF on the $ 32^3 \times 64 \times 16 $ lattice, at least 11 GB RAM are necessary and this exceeds the maximum memory (6 GB) currently available in a single GPU (Nvidia C2070/K20x/GTX-TITAN).
 In other words, we must use multiGPUs to meet the memory requirement, as well as to speed up the computation.
-Recently, we have developed efficient CUDA codes for the computation of entire HMC trajectory with multiGPUs.
-In Table \ref{tab:benchmark}, we summarize our benchmark for various Nvidia GPUs \cite{Chiu:2013gp}.
-This suggests that it is feasible to perform dynamical simulations of $(2+1)$-flavors and $(2+1+1)$-flavors QCD on the $ 32^3 \times 64 \times 16 $ lattice, with a GPU cluster of Nvidia K20/C2075/GTX680.
+Recently, we have developed efficient CUDA codes for the computation of entire HMC trajectories with multiGPUs.
+In table \ref{tab:benchmark}, we summarize our benchmark for various Nvidia GPUs \cite{Chiu:2013gp}.
+This suggests that it is feasible to perform dynamical simulations of $(2+1)$-flavors and $(2+1+1)$-flavors QCD on the $ 32^3 \times 64 \times 16 $ lattice, with a GPU cluster of Nvidia K20/C2075/GTX680/GTX-TITAN.
 Details will be presented in a forthcoming paper.